shashank-srikant/data-nlp-exercise/README.md

 You do not have to implement this change -- we will discuss this on a call.

 ## Instructions to submit your work
 - Do not fork this repo.
 Work on a local copy.
-Add me to as a collaborator, so that I can access the repo as well.
+Add `shashank-srikant` as a collaborator to the repo.
+Keep the repo private.
+- Once you have created the repo, please write an email to shashank@mlexperts.ai and share a link to the repo, and mention that you've gotten started with the task.
 - Make it a habit to push changes upstream to your repo as frequently as feasible.
 - Use `Python3.8+` for this work.
 - We greatly value reproducability of results.
 Use `conda` to create an environment and set up your repository.